 - 3.10.1.1.
-Programme 1 will have a time limit of 10 minutes (12 minutes for Yak 52 / I) from the moment the aircraft is observed in flight by the Chief Judge / timers. - 3.10.1.2.
-Programmes 2-4 will have a time limit of 15 minutes. - 3.10.1.3.
-When the time limit is reached the Chief Judge will clearly inform the pilot by means of the radio. - 3.10.1.4.
-In the event that a pilot takes a permitted weather break, the timing will be stopped on the third wing rock at the start of the break and re-started on the third wing rock signalling the beginning of the second part of the broken sequence. - 3.10.1.5.
-In Programme 5 ("U" only) there is a time window of between 3 minutes 30 seconds and four minutes in which to complete the programme, without penalty, after signalling the start of the sequence. - 3.10.1.6.
-The Chief Judge shall indicate by call or signal the time during which the Judges must watch and mark a programme. - 3.10.1.7.
+Programmes 1 to 4 will have a time limit of 12 minutes in all categories from the moment the aircraft is observed in flight by the Chief Judge / timers. - 3.10.1.2.
+When the time limit is reached the Chief Judge will clearly inform the pilot by means of the radio. - 3.10.1.3.
+In the event that a pilot takes a permitted weather break, the timing will be stopped on the third wing rock at the start of the break and re-started on the third wing rock signalling the beginning of the second part of the broken sequence. - 3.10.1.4.
+In Programme 5 ("U" only) there is a time window of between 3 minutes 30 seconds and four minutes in which to complete the programme, without penalty, after signalling the start of the sequence. - 3.10.1.5.
+The Chief Judge shall indicate by call or signal the time during which the Judges must watch and mark a programme. - 3.10.1.6.
 If for some reason a general recall is necessary, this will be indicated to competitors and Judges by a red pyrotechnic.
 A recall is, except in dangerous situations, allowed only up to the beginning of a programme.